Early Childhood Education (ECE)

-ECE 631.
-Early Childhood Curriculum and Programs (3) This course focuses on developmentally appropriate curriculum for all areas of child development through an integrated approach.
-The physical environment, program organization, teacher roles, early childhood programs and models, parental involvement are studied.
+This course focuses on developmentally appropriate curriculum for all types of early childhood and inclusion settings and areas of child development through an integrated approach.
+The physical environment, program organization, lesson plan development with modifications, teacher roles, early childhood programs and models, and parental involvement are studied.

 Pre-Requisite(s): ECE 631

-ECE 633 Seminar&Prac In Early Child Ed (3 Credits)
+ECE 633 Seminar & Practicum in Early Childhood Education (3 Credits)

-This course combines field experience in various types of early childhood programs with a seminar approach relating theory and research to practice.
-It focuses on developing reflective practitioners who become more aware of their own teaching styles in relation to curriculum planning and children’s group and individual needs.
+This course combines field experience in various types of early childhood programs and inclusion settings with a seminar approach relating theory and research to practice.
+It focuses on developing reflective practitioners who become aware of their own teaching styles in relation to curriculum planning and children’s group and individual needs.

-ECE 634 Family Child &School Interact (3 Credits)
+ECE 634 Family, Child and School Interaction (3 Credits)

-ECE 634.
-Family, Child and School Interaction (3) Attitudes and involvement of parents and children and teachers are studied to develop specific techniques and materials for expanding the collaborative role of parents in the educational process.
-Emphasis is placed on conducting parent-teacher conferences, group meetings, child study groups, and workshops with community and human resources, i.e., guidance specialists, pediatricians, nurses and health departments.
+Attitudes and involvement of parents, children and teachers are studied to develop specific techniques and materials for expanding the collaborative role of parents in the educational process.
+Emphasis is placed on conducting parent-teacher conferences, and collaborating with members of the community, i.e., guidance specialists, pediatricians, nurses and health departments.

 ECE 635 Research Early Childhood Education (3 Credits)

-ECE 635.
-Research Seminar in Early Childhood Education (3) A seminar designed to emphasize the principles of scientific research.
+A seminar designed to emphasize the principles of scientific research.
 The completion of a study demonstrating the candidate’s ability to employ sound research techniques in a useful field investigation is the significant requirement to the seminar.
-(EDL 668.
-Research in Urban Education, Supervision and Administration may be substituted.)

 ECE 636 Advanced Theories of Child Development and Learning (3 Credits)